Jorge Larrionda

-Jorge Luis Larrionda Pietrafesa (born 9 March 1968) is a retired FIFA football referee from Uruguay who has officiated at international matches since 1998.
+Jorge Luis Larrionda Pietrafesa (born 9 March 1968) is a retired FIFA football referee from Uruguay who officiated at international matches from 1998 to 2010.
 He officiated at the 2006 FIFA World Cup, where he took charge of four matches, including a semifinal between Portugal and France.
-He is known as a strict referee who shows a high number of cards.
+He then officiated at the 2009 FIFA Confederations Cup and the 2010 FIFA World Cup, where he officiated two matches, including a round of 16 tie between England and Germany.
+During this game he failed to award a goal to England and was not selected for any further matches.

 Larrionda is also well known in South America, having participated in countless matches of continental competitions such as the Copa Libertadores and the Campeonato Uruguayo.

 He retired from refereeing in 2011.
+He was known as a strict referee who showed a high number of cards.

 Career

 Prior to the 2006 FIFA World Cup, Larrionda officiated 34 games internationally in matches in the 2001 Copa America, 2002 World Cup qualifying matches for CONMEBOL and CONCACAF, the 2003 Confederations Cup, the 2004 Olympics, the 2004 Libertadores Cup, the 2005 FIFA World Youth Championship and Under-17 World Championship, and 2006 World Cup CONMEBOL qualifying matches.

 Larrionda was selected as a referee for the 2002 FIFA World Cup, but was suspended for six months by the Uruguayan Football Association two days after his selection, and was dropped from the list of referees.
 The organization cited "irregularities" which were not specified.
 Larrionda was one of five referees suspended for what the president of the Uruguayan board described as "irregularities that were denounced by other referees."
 The suspensions reportedly arose from accusations of corruption between members of rival Uruguayan soccer officials unions.

 Larrionda officiated over a 2006 FIFA World Cup qualifier held 13 October 2004 between Brazil and Colombia at Maceio, Brazil.
 The match ended in a draw.

 Larrionda was selected as a referee for the 2009 FIFA Confederations Cup.
 He took charge of the 2009 Confederations Cup semifinal, in which the United States upset Spain 2-0.
 He issued four yellow cards in the match, two to each side, as well as a straight red to the USA's Michael Bradley late in the game.

 Larrionda refereed the second leg of the two legged playoff between Bahrain and New Zealand, in Wellington.
 The first leg was refereed by Hungarian Viktor Kassai.